City of Words: Introduction

 In the latter days of print it was often said that newspapers had too many columnists.
 Today that number is reduced to comparative insignificance by the surge of online comment from self-mandated metacolumnists of the internet, on Facebook and in other social media.
 Those who bemoan this tsunami of views and opinion tend, like me, to be columnists or online commentators themselves—or else former columnists, or would-be (or would-have-been) bloggers.
 That is to say, we are hypocrites.
 Nevertheless, it is true: there are too many of us.
 Too many views.
 Not enough facts.
 And not enough editors.

 There was certainly not enough of this kind of reporting in City of Words.
-Many of the topics I discussed would have been better dealt with as news or feature articles, and some merited serious investigative journalism—that is to say they should have been reported at greater length, with more on-the-ground research and detailed fact-checking.
+Many of the topics I discussed would have been better dealt with as news or feature articles, and some merited serious investigative journalism—that is to say they should have been reported at greater length, with much more on-the-ground research and detailed fact-checking.
 But it has always been cheaper for a paper to hire a columnist than to put a reporter in the field.
 And these days citizen journalists, bloggers and online commentators often cost a media organisation nothing at all.
 Commentary, columns, op-eds, and opinion pieces continue to offer an easier and more predictable way to fill space, whether in print or online.
 That’s the reason there are so many of them.

 Columnism, then and now

 Nevertheless, in any medium, there are always commentators worth reading.
-At various times, in the Guardian, these included David McKie, Alexander Chancellor, A.C.Grayling, Catherine Bennett and Ian Jack.
+At various times, in the Guardian, these have included David McKie, Alexander Chancellor, A.C.Grayling, Catherine Bennett and Ian Jack.
 And, in other British papers, Neal Ascherson, Mathew Parris, Simon Jenkins, Michael Bywater and Martin Wolf.
 Most of these writers are still going.
 Some no longer write regularly; in their day, though, they wrote weekly columns—sometimes twice weekly—often for a decade or more.
 You didn’t have to share their views–which differ considerably–to admire their style, or their stamina.

 Columnism, as practised by these luminaries, has a history of its own.
 And there are other former columnists who stand as evidence that the genre is not entirely negligible from the point of view of literature.
 As far as the British press is concerned, the foremost of these, in my lifetime, has been the playwright Michael Frayn.
 In my schooldays, when he was still working as a journalist, I read his columns—first in the Guardian, then in the Observer—with mirth and awe.
 Two decades later the poet James Fenton’s contributions to the Independent renewed this strain of high wit, bringing to it a cosmopolitan vision of world politics.
 In the 1980s the wild transports of the “Remainders” column in the Times Literary Supplement, written by the antiquarian bookseller Eric Korn (1933-2014), took literary and scientific erudition to a baroque level.
-And Eric Korn’s successor at the TLS, the poet Hugo Williams, practised, every other week until recently, in “Freelance”, a haunting and revelatory art of memory, while the back-page NB column maintained a sharp edge of erudition.
+And Eric Korn’s successor at the TLS, the poet Hugo Williams, practised, every other week until recently, in “Freelance”, a haunting and revelatory art of memory, while the back-page NB column, written by James Campbell (“JC”) has maintained a sharp edge of erudition.
 The work of these writers suggests that there is something in the form that’s worth aspiring to, something that may outlast current shifts of genre and transformations in the ecology of information to flourish again in new media.

 Writers and their livelihoods

 A final reflection on press freedom, intellectual property and the livelihoods of writers.
 In the late 1990s, when I was writing this column for The Guardian, the implications of digital media for the future of journalists and journalism were only beginning to be understood.
 At that time a number of freelance contributors, myself included, became involved in a long drawn-out dispute with the management of the paper over copyright and syndication.
 Thanks to the efforts of Carol Lee, Joan Smith, Maureen Duffy, Bernie Corbett, Steve Bell and others this issue was finally resolved, largely in favour of freelances.
 (But we should not be held responsible for the Guardian’s ever-increasing financial losses, which by 2016 had risen to £50 million a year.)
-Acknowledgments are also due, in this regard, to the good advice of my sometime literary agent, Alexandra Pringle, later Publishing Director of Bloomsbury.
+Acknowledgments are also due, in this regard, to the good advice of my sometime literary agent, Alexandra Pringle, now Publishing Director of Bloomsbury.

 Today all that has more or less been swept away.
 Despite the decline in the fortunes of newspapers, digital communications favour, in most respects, large media corporations, at least those that have managed to remain agile and quasi-monopolistic.
 It becomes harder for the individual content provider to keep control of his or her work, and harder for most to make a living from it.
 New forms of corporate control of media are emerging.
 On the other hand, as is now well-established, the internet has expanded every writer’s audience—including mine—lowering the cost of entry, narrowing the gap between author and reader, and making new kinds of publication and collaboration and literary performance possible. ★